Security breaches are real. It is a challenge that every organization is staring at today.

 - Gray Hat Hackers: Advanced computer users who work both offensively and defensively and often are security consultants, or white hat hackers who moonlight as black hat hackers.

-Why Organizations Recruit Ethical Hackers
+Why Organizations Recruit Ethical Hackers?

-According to King, on an average, organizations take 200 days to realize that hackers have created havoc in their system.
+According to King, on average, organizations take 200 days to realize that hackers have created havoc in their system.
 Organizations are now hiring ethical hackers to curb security breaches.
 Ethical hackers must uncover vulnerabilities in the systems and review the compliance of existing security practices to industry standards.
-Afterwards, it is their responsibility to analyze and strengthen security policies, network infrastructure, and end-user practices to safeguard the organization from cyber threats.
+Afterward, it is their responsibility to analyze and strengthen security policies, network infrastructure, and end-user practices to safeguard the organization from cyber threats.

 The Five Phases of Ethical Hacking